skyhitblog/skyhitblog.github.io/index.md

 ---
 layout: home
 ---
 # I'm a day dreamer.
-I inspire myself.

 Probably I day dream more than I should.
 And you will always find me working on new projects and new ideas.